Mingan Archipelago National Park Reserve

 Hiking

-Nine islands offer boardwalks and hiking trails varying in length, type and degree of difficulty.
-Explore these trails to discover the water’s edge and the various natural habitats found in the Mingan Archipelago.
+Nine islands offer boardwalks and hiking trails varying in length and degree of difficulty.
+Hike on these islands to discover the water’s edge and the various natural habitats found in the Mingan Archipelago.

 Sea Kayaking

 Over 100 km (60 mi.) of navigable waters are found around the islands and islets of the Mingan Archipelago.
-Explore these waters during a guided excursion lasting one or more days, with departures from Longue-Pointe-de-Mingan, Havre-Saint-Pierre or Québec City.
+Explore them during a guided excursion lasting one or more days, with departures from Longue-Pointe-de-Mingan, Havre-Saint-Pierre or Québec City.

 Sea Excursions